ThreeWiseMen/strawberry_cough/README.md

     gem 'strawberry_cough'

-Then include the `routes.js` JavaScript file before any script that uses it in your layout/views.
+Then `//= require routes` in the JavaScript manifest file.

+If you want a differently named JavaScript file add `somefile.js.strawberry_cough` to your javascript assets.

 Notes
 -----

-Right now, Strawberry Cough is **Rails 3 only**.
+Right now, Strawberry Cough is **Rails 3.1 only**.

-A file `public/javascripts/routes.js` will be generated on each request to your app in the development environment, and on the first request only in production.

-It uses the `to_prepare` hook in Railties (refer to [Rails docs][1]).
+It uses Rails' asset pipeline to generate the route file.
+In development/test environments add config.assets.compile=true.

 Authors
 -------